Humni/Page-Indicator/README.md

     <script src="pageindicator.js"></script>
     <!--This will configure the page indicator script -->
     <script>
-    	PageIndicator.config.indicator = ".page-indicator";	//default jquery selector for the indicator PageIndicator.config.menu = ".nav.navbar-nav>li>a"; //default jquery selector for the menu items
+    	PageIndicator.config.indicator = ".page-indicator";	//selector for the indicator PageIndicator.config.menu = ".nav.navbar-nav>li>a"; //selector for the menu items
+    	PageIndicator.config.fill_width = true; 			//will set the width of the indicator to the width of the menu item
     </script>

 The menu jquery selector tag must select the link tag for the menu item.